Barstow High School: History

 Founded in 1915, the school soon expanded and relocated to its current location in 1938.

-In recent years, funding from the city has allowed the school to expand greatly, including revamping of older buildings, as well as the construction of a science lab and a gym.
+In the early 2000s, funding from the city allowed the school to expand greatly, including revamping of older buildings, as well as the construction of a science lab and a gym.

 Athletics

 The school is known for having excellent D3 State winning cross country teams, an award-winning competition cheer squad and the Aztec Marching Band.
 In Track & Field DSL Championships held on April 30, 2008, Anthony Solis broke the DSL record for the 3200m in 9:37 and later went on to run 9:11 at the 2008 California State Championships for 3200m, after winning CIF-SS D3 3200m individual title.
 Barstow High School had the Individual Champion in cross country at the Southern Section Finals with Anthony Solis winning in 2007 with a time of 15:01 and Isaac Chavez winning in 2008 with a time of 15:04 (both on the Mt.Sac cross country course).

 As of the 2008–2009 school year, the school competes in basketball, football (1969 CIF State Champions), baseball, softball, soccer, girls' volleyball, track and field, cross country (six-time state champions), wrestling, golf, tennis and cheerleading (co-ed).

 The 1969 Barstow Riffian football team was undefeated in both pre-season and regular season play.
 This team won the Golden League Football Conference, entered seventh place in the playoffs where they then continued their undefeated streak beating in the first round fourth place undefeated Ontario 30–6 and then beat in the second round second-placed Santa Paula 45–14.
 They came from behind in the final playoff game to defeat undefeated Los Alamitos 33–14 and win the CIF AA Southern Section Championship on their home field, before a sold out crowd of 11,000 fans.
-This team is the only football team in the school history to win a State Championship.
+This team is the only football team in the school history to win a CIF-SS Championship.
 It was also the first school in football to go undefeated in a season in the history of San Bernardino County and held this undefeated record for another 20 years.

 Since 1932, the Barstow High School Aztecs have played the Victor Valley High School Jackrabbits in the Axe Game.
 It is the second-oldest high school rivalry in southern California.